 People who live in small spaces know all too well that space-saving is a necessity.
 We have very little extra space to store away holiday decorations during the off-seasons (see Tidying Up Our Holidays).
 Rather than buying holiday-specific decorations, I use this time of year to design tablescapes using items I already have around the apartment!
 This year, a friend offered me several branches that she had cut off her tree and I jumped at the chance to incorporate the foliage into my designs.

-Here are 10 easy tablescapes to replicate in your own apartment, using items that you already have:
+Here are 10 easy holiday tablescapes to replicate in your own home, using items that you already have:

 Materials used: